 Magnitude in Displacement

-Distance travelled can be greater than the magnitude of the displacement.
+Distance traveled can be greater than the magnitude of the displacement.

 Ignoring to include a negative sign, if needed, will cost you a wrong answer for displacement.